 No, membership is available to anyone, anywhere.

 How can I join PDAA?

 Application forms are available on the website, which can be filled in online or printed off, filled in and posted to the PDAA secretary (address on the form) along with 2 x passport type photographs.
-Subscriptions can be paid either by cheque, in person at PD Malloch's, or by electronic bank transfer.
+Subscriptions can be paid either by cheque, at the association's AGM, or by electronic bank transfer.

 When I get a permit, how do I find directions to the beat?

 Most permits from the ballot or Supersaas system are provided with maps and/or links to maps.
 See also the ‘Our Fishing’ pages of the website which provide a lot of details for each beat, including a Google map showing access and prominent features.

 (NB If you wish to contribute additional information and tips for fishing any of our beats, please send it by email to email@example.com)

 Are there any particular rules I must follow?

 Just basic fishing etiquette.
 Take your turn in the queue when entering the water (if busy), do not go in the water in front of another angler; these rules must be followed especially when fishing Rome Croy and Muirtons.
 Some beats are fly only, some allow all methods; ask the ghillie if in doubt.

 What should I do if I find a problem with the PDAA website?